Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification: A guided tour of working with

-With MetaGPML we can also query properties as independent data objects.
+Here \texttt{l} is a variable which binds to label set objects.
+With \MGPML{} we can also query properties as independent data objects.
 Query $Q_2$ demonstrates this by retrieving the values of all \constant{Name} properties, regardless of whether the property is attached to a node or an edge.

 \begin{query}{$Q_2$: What are the values of \constant{Name} properties?}{MPGQ} MATCH {p} WHERE KEY(p) = "Name" RETURN VAL(p) AS "Names" \end{query}

 \singlebox{Result table of $Q_2$}{

 }